blnknlights/blnknlights.github.io/htb/machines/awkward/awkward.md

 $
 ```

-now we have a shell as www-data so we can access that /var/www/private folder taht wasn't readable by bean
+Now we have a shell as www-data so we can access that /var/www/private folder that wasn't readable by bean
 ```bash
 $ pwd
 /var/www/store